ct-js/ct-js/app/data/ct.libs/light/README.md

 **Do your lights align weirdly?** Make sure you've set up the axis of a used texture.

 **To change light's color,** set its tint value similar to copies.
-For example, this line will make the ligth red:
+For example, this line will make the light red:

 ```js
 this.light.tint = 0xff0000;